-Applicants for Title II Grant Program awards must be one of the following:
+Applicants for Title II Grant Program must be a:

-- 1. Units of local government (including individual agencies or departments within a City and County or a School District); - 2.
-Private nonprofit agencies, organizations, or institutions; or - 3.
-Federally recognized Indian tribes.
+- 1. Unit of local government (including individual agencies or departments within a City and County or a School District) that partner with private nonprofit agencies, organizations, and institutions. - 2.
+Private nonprofit agency, organization, or institution; Or - 3.
+A federally recognized Indian tribe (at least one eligible program will be funded).